-The modeling approach, especially metaization [Strahringer, 1998], has similarities to the Model-Driven Architecture [Miller and Mukerji, 2003; Kühne, 2006; Atkinson and Kühne, 2003; Hotz and von Riegen, 2010a], because of the explicitation of several layers.
+The modeling approach, especially metaization (Strahringer, 1998), has similarities to the Model-Driven Architecture (Kühne, 2006; Atkinson and Kühne, 2003; Hotz and von Riegen, 2010), because of the explicitation of several layers.
 However, the introduction of reasoning systems for each layer allows the direct usage of existing reasoners for inferring on metalayers.

+(Asikainen and Männistö, 2009) and (Haase et al., 2009) present also approaches that include semantics on the metalayer, similar to our approach.
+By doing so, reasoning methods on each layer as well as the capability to define domain-specific extensions on the metalayer is in principle enabled.
 Metaization as such is less considered in knowledge-based configuration.
-However, especially when learning methods, i.e. automated knowledge engineering, has to be used in changing environments, the automated monitoring of KBs becomes crucial and is conceivable with the presented techniques.
+However, especially when learning methods, i.e. automated knowledge engineering, has to be used in changing environments, the automated monitoring of knowledge bases becomes crucial and is conceivable with the presented techniques.

-6 Conclusion
+6 CONCLUSION